ManuelVillarVitoria/JS-HigherOrderFunctions-ArrayMethods-CarFinder/README.md

 _The project consists of doing the following:_

-_1.- Filter results and display them through a car finder form with the following array methods:_
+_1.-Iterating the array of cars and displaying the results in the console of the "index.html" template, from the examples of filtering the array objects.
+For this, the following array methods will be used:_

 _- .forEach()._